gladcolor/LLM-Geo/README.md

 - There are two implementations: [Jupyter Notebook](https://github.com/gladcolor/LLM-Find/) and the [QGIS plugin](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent).
 Please try them out!

 # For Developers
-- Our team is still developing LLM-Geo, and have added the data overview module, so that users do not need to add the needed fields in the data description.
+- Our team is still developing LLM-Geo, and have added the data overview module, so that users do not need to specify the names of the needed fields in the data or task description.
 Please go to [develop](https://github.com/gladcolor/LLM-Geo/tree/develop) branch to test our experienmental features!